 Unconditional Admission.
-In additional to the general requirements for admission to the Graduate School, the Department of Psychology requires a) a minimum of 15 semester hours in psychology, including at least one course in each of the following: 1) social, personality, cognitive, or developmental psychology, 2) experimental psychology, and 3) physiological psychology; b) a 3.00 grade point average (on a scale of 4.00 points) in psychology or major area; and c) an overall undergraduate grade point average of 2.8.
+In additional to the general requirements for admission to the Graduate School, the Department of Psychology requires a) a minimum of 15 semester hours in Psychology, including at least one course in each of the following: 1) social, personality, cognitive, or developmental Psychology, 2) research methods, quantitative methods, or experimental Psychology, and 3) physiological Psychology; b) a 3.00 grade point average (on a scale of 4.00 points) in Psychology or major area; and c) an overall undergraduate grade point average of 2.8.

 Conditional Admission.
-Applicants are granted conditional admission under the general provisions of the Graduate School whenever the requirements in a), b), and/or c) above are not met.
-Applicants also must have a minimum grade point average of 2.8 in the undergraduate major, or a 3.00 grade point average during last two years of undergraduate course work, a minimum Graduate Record Examination (GRE) score of 900 in order to be admitted with conditional status in psychology.
+Applicants can be granted conditional admission under the general provisions of the Graduate School whenever the requirements in a), b), and/or c) above are not met, if additional program slots are available.
+Applicants also must have a minimum grade point average of 2.8 in the undergraduate major, or a 3.00 grade point average during last two years of undergraduate course work, a minimum Graduate Record Examination (GRE) score of 900 in order to be admitted with conditional status in Psychology.

 Change of Status.
-In order to achieve unconditional status and advance to candidacy, students must 1) complete all undergraduate prerequisites listed on the Program Card by the major advisor including experimental or physiological psychology; 2) earn a B- average in the first 15 graduate-level hours of their planned program of study; 3) earn a B or better in any GRE review courses they are required to take; and 4) successful completion of PSYC 528.
+In order to achieve unconditional status and advance to candidacy, students must 1) complete all undergraduate prerequisites listed on the Program Card by the major advisor including experimental or physiological Psychology; 2) earn a B- average in the first 15 graduate-level hours of their planned program of study; and 3) successful completion of PSYC 528.

 Continuing Status.
-Continuing status is dependent upon maintaining a cumulative GPA of at least 3.0, with no more than two grades of C. For anyone with a grade below C, continuing status is subject to further departmental review.
+Continuing status is dependent upon maintaining a cumulative GPA of at least 3.0, with no more than two grades of C, as well as a favorable review by the departmental graduate faculty committee.
+For anyone with a grade below C, continuing status is subject to further departmental review.

-PSYCH 508 PSYCHOTHERAPY I: THEORIES OF PSYCHOLOGY - 3 semester hours
+PSYC 508 PSYCOTHERAPY I: THEORIES OF PSYCHOLOGY - 3 semester hours

 An overview of the major theories in psychology.
-Emphasis on the application of theories to the conceptualization of psychological disorders and practice of therapy.
+Emphasis on the application of theories to the conceptualization of PSYCological disorders and practice of therapy.

-Prerequisite: Admission into the graduate psychology program or permission of instruction
+Prerequisite: Admission into the graduate Psychology program or permission of instruction